 – Every customer support representative ever

 I understand the feeling but jumping to blame or asking people to never do this is short-sighted.

 A mess was created and as a customer support representative, it’s your job to handle the mess.
-But going out and posting it on Facebook shift the conversation from how can I handle such a situation is better in the future to that guy was an asshole.
+But, going out and posting it on Facebook shifts the conversation from how can I handle such a situation better in the future to that guy was an asshole.

-Maybe that guy was a genuine asshole or maybe he just had the most terrible experience with someone else and then a little bad experience with you and that just triggered him.
+Maybe that guy was a genuine asshole.
+Or, maybe he just had the most terrible experience with someone else and then a little bad experience with you just triggered him.

 But being a professional means doing your job and developing the ability to handle whatever comes to your plate…

 Also, the Facebook post was a huge mistake!